IN THIS ARTICLE

 According to UPI, the rapid rise in college costs during the 1980s occurred as schools decided to compete for students by improving quality rather than lowering prices.
 They did this by offering more financial aid and better facilities and services, leading to higher tuition.
 College costs increased about 9% a year in the 1980s, about twice the overall inflation rate, and faster than the median family income, which was going up at a median rate of 5.6% per year, and faster than any recent time in decades.

-Interestingly, data shows that during economic recessions, college enrollment tends to creep upwards as laid-off workers seek to upskill or re-skill, which allows institutions to raise their prices without losing profits.
+Interestingly, data shows that during economic recessions, college enrollment tends to creep upward as laid-off workers seek to upskill or re-skill, which allows institutions to raise their prices without losing profits.

 2. The early 80s to late 2000s showed a general decreasing change rate trend